Department of Law - Prosecutions - Criminal Investigator

 Participates in seminars and professional meetings, including law enforcement intelligence meetings, when available and approved in advance.

-Maintains professional knowledge by reading up-to-date articles, books, and periodicals.
+Maintains professional knowledge by reading up-to-date articles, books, and periodicals as well as attending available subject matter trainings.

 Interacts with all levels of state and local government in a way that promotes respect, encourages cooperation, and contributes to excellent performance.